Google ordered documents related to anti-union efforts in the NLRB case - ExBulletin

 “The underlying case here has nothing to do with the union, which is a violation of a clear security protocol for employees to improperly access sensitive information or systems,” the statement said.
 Says.

 According to Bogus’s ruling, many of the nearly 200 documents have been hired by Google’s “Project Vivian,” the company’s “Campaign to Prevent Employee Unity,” and consulting firm IRI consultants to help implement the campaign.
 It is related.
 Michael Pfyl, Google’s director of employment law, describes Project Vivian as “an initiative to engage employees more actively and convince trade unions to dislike it,” and Google lawyer Christina Latta said.
-According to the filing, the ruling publishes OpEd outlining what a unionized technical workplace looks like to discourage Google, Facebook, Microsoft, and Amazon workers from pursuing unions.
-A voice that pays homage.
+Respectful voices to publish OpEd outlining what a unionized technical workplace looks like to discourage workers from Google, Facebook, Microsoft and Amazon from pursuing unions.

 Bogus said that the document is subject to attorney / client privileges and that the information will be disclosed in the proceedings, even if the message does not seek legal advice, just because the attorney was CCed to the email.
 I challenged Google’s claim that it could be prevented.

-“Companies can’t hide privileged documents simply by providing a copy to a lawyer,” Bogas said in a ruling, and Google will help create a campaign message about communications.
+“Companies cannot cloak privileged documents simply by providing a copy to a lawyer,” Bogas said in a ruling, and Google will help create a campaign message about communication.

 Judges also claim that there was no clear threat to the proceedings at the time of Google’s Project Vivian campaign, and the attorney’s work allows the documents to retain confidential documents created by lawyers in anticipation of the proceedings or in preparation for the proceedings.
 Created denying Google’s claim that it is subject to deliverable privileges.